grafana/agent/docs/sources/static/set-up/start-agent.md

 `$(brew --prefix)/var/log/grafana-agent.err.log`.

-If you followed [Configure the Grafana Agent service](../setup/configure/configure-macos.md#configure-the-grafana-agent-service) and changed the path where logs are written, refer to your current copy of the Grafana Agent formula to locate log files.
+If you followed [Configure the Grafana Agent service](../setup/configure/configure-macos.md#configure-the-grafana-agent-service) and changed the path where logs are written, refer to your current copy of the Grafana Agent formula to locate your log files.

 ## Windows